-How do I open and edit the Windows Registry
+How do I open and edit the Windows registry

-Caution: Before editing or changing anything in the Microsoft Windows Registry it's recommended that you backup the Registry.
-We also highly recommend that anyone new to the registry become familiar with all the Windows Registry basics.
+Caution: Before editing or changing anything in the Microsoft Windows registry, it's recommended that you backup the registry.
+We also highly recommend that anyone new to the registry become familiar with all the Windows registry basics.

-- Click Start
+- Click the Start button.

 - If prompted by User Account Control, click Yes to open the Registry Editor.

-Tip: If you have restricted access to the Windows computer you're logged into you may not be able to access the Windows Registry.
+Tip: If you have restricted access to the Windows computer you're logged into, you may not be able to access the Windows registry.

-How to browse the Windows Registry
+How to browse the Windows registry

-How to edit a Windows Registry value
+How to edit a Windows registry value

-How do I delete a Windows Registry value
+How do I delete a Windows registry value